mrkllntschpp/Machine-Learning-For-Everyone/README.md

 This repository was created to host material that I created for the Machine Learning for Everyone virtual course that I have taught.
 In fact, there was a great article about this [[1]](#1), with me in a Jedi costume to boot!

 ## Register for the next course!
-- Next ``May The Fourth'' course in 2024
+- Next "ML-4-Everyone: May The Fourth Be With You" course in 2024
 - No other upcoming courses scheduled at the moment

 ## Datasets